davegallant/site/content/post/replacing-docker-with-podman-on-macos.md

 If you're reading this from the future, there is a good chance specifying a port won't be needed.

+Another example of running a container with Podman can be found in the [Jellyfin Documentation](https://jellyfin.org/docs/general/administration/installing.html#podman).

 ### Aliasing docker with podman

 Force of habit (or other scripts) may have you calling `docker`.
 To work around this: